-Ever feel like you have a trapped nerve in your back pain.
-Not only are people reading this blog because they are struggling with a pinched nerve in their neck but they are also experiencing lower back and leg pain.
+You probably feel like you have a trapped nerve in your back right now.
+People reading this blog from around the world do so because they are struggling with a pinched nerve in their neck or they are experiencing terrible lower back and/or leg pain.

-Today I thought I would say a bit for those people suffering that pinched nerve pain in their backs and need some help for pain relief.
+Today’s post is for those I thought people who are suffering with a pinched nerve pain in their backs and who are needing some quick help for the pain.
 Lower back pain is definitely a common health problem for many adults.
-In the post below I will briefly discuss the basic anatomy of the lumbar spine, common causes and symptoms of a trapped nerve in your low back and finally some easy low back pain exercises and pain control tips.
+In the post below I will briefly discuss the basic anatomy of the lumbar spine, common causes and symptoms of a trapped nerve in the low back region and ending it with some easy to do free low back pain exercises and other pain control tips.

 Is This Sciatica?